oscarsernarosero/NFT_NMWD/NoMoreWarOnDrugsNFT/uri-creator-helper.md

     //
     const external_url="www.stopthewarondrugs.com";
  ```
+ DONE

  16
 ```
     const nftMediaPath="./nft_media/JP/73ACBC92-9BF4-4BA9-A854-94F83922F870.jpeg";
     const isAnimated = false;
     const name="The DEA Secret Deals With the Sinaloa Cartel";
-    const description="The DEA made secret deals with the Sinaloa Cartel to make the sham of The War On Drugs easier with the OK of the US government.";
+    const description="The DEA made secret deals with the Sinaloa Cartel to make the sham of The War On Drugs easier with the OK from the US government.";

     const language = LANGUAGE.EN;